mcjdh/galactic-ring-cannon/docs/README.md

 ## Documentation Structure

-The documentation is organized into four main categories:
+The documentation is organized into five main categories:

 ### 📘 [current/](current/) - Current Reference Documentation